 - Sofa: There are two ways to go with your first sofa.
 There's the inexpensive way, which, considering that most young adults will move again and upgrade at some point, is not a bad idea.
-There's also the investment way, which is great if you are both living alone and careful with... your possessions.
-Like a bed, a sofa is something that is worth investing in, but only if you are comfortable doing so.
-Either way, you do need a sofa.
+There's also the investment way, which is great if you are both living alone and careful with your possessions.
+Like a bed, a sofa is something that is worth investing in, but only if you are ready to do so.

-- A place to eat: You may not have the desire or the room for a traditional dining table, but you do need a place to eat.
-If you are someone who likes to eat and watch TV, get a sturdy coffee table.
-Avoid glass top, as they are hard to keep clean.
-If you have a counter where you can eat, a few barstools are a good idea.
+- A place to eat: You may not have the desire or the room for a traditional dining table, but if you are someone who likes to eat and watch TV, get a sturdy coffee table.
+Avoid glass-top tables, as they are hard to keep clean.
+If you have a counter where you can eat, grab a few barstools.

-- Artwork: Nothing says "not a home" like no artwork on the walls.
+- Artwork: Nothing says "not a home" like the absence of artwork.
 You don't have to spend a lot, of course.
 Just a few framed or mounted canvas pieces (no posters!) will do.
 Keep the personal photos in your bedroom and make the living room feel more sophisticated by focusing on art that you love.

 - Lighting: The more lighting the better.
-Have lighting for tasks - table lamps - and for overall lighting - standing lamps, track lighting and overhead lights.
-Check with your landlord before installing anything in the ceiling or on the walls.
+Have lighting for tasks—table lamps—and for overall lighting, like standing lamps, track lighting, and overhead lights.
+Check with your landlord before installing anything on the ceiling or the walls.

 05 of 05